KNG-Jay/TextParser/Readme.md

 - CLI To Input Words & Files To Query

-- Get List Of Terms In A File, Minus "Stop Words"
+- Get Vector Of Tokens, Minus "Stop Words"

+- Stem Roots Of Tokens

 - Location Data Of Words:
+  - Document ID
+  - Location Of First Instance
-  - How Many Times Its Written
+  - How Many Times It's Been Written
-  - Paragraph Location Of Write (Document IDs)